Shaga-Matula/blue-pulse-pp5/README.md

 We offer a diverse range of products, including:

 - **Merchandise:** T-shirts, hoodies, hats, and other apparel featuring exclusive Blue Pulse designs.
-- **CD Downloads:** Digital downloads of the Blue Pulse Anthology CD, allowing fans to enjoy the band's music anytime, anywhere.
+- **CD Downloads:** (Planed)Digital downloads of the Blue Pulse Anthology CD, allowing fans to enjoy the band's music anytime, anywhere.

 ## Pricing